Please Read How You Can Help Keep the Encyclopedia Free

 Some philosophers argue for limiting the moral right to procreate to married or long-term male-female couples on harm-based grounds (Almond 2006).
 Some claim that same-sex and single parenting harm children.
 While the wealth of debate cannot be addressed here, there seems to be a lack of evidence that same-sex parenting harms children (for diverse views, see Nussbaum and Estlund 1997, Part IV).
 Since evidence suggests that divorce can harm children, such arguments risk inconsistency if not applied to male-female couples at risk of divorce or sub-par parenting.
 Another argument suggests the moral right to procreate is burdened by a non-anonymity condition.
 Velleman argues that procreation using anonymous gamete providers is wrong because it frustrates children's interest in knowing their genetic forebears (Velleman 2005).
 But not only would this make certain forms of adoption morally suspect, it presupposes implausible connection between genetics, identity, and human flourishing (Haslanger 2009).

 A second set of objections to the unburdened exercise of procreative autonomy is anti-natalist.
 Anti-natalism is opposition to procreation; in its local form it applies only to particular people in certain instances, in its global form, to everyone.
 A local anti-natalist holds that prospective parents who believe they will not be sufficiently competent should not procreate (Cassidy 2006).
 Local anti-natalism is also supported by the judgment that wrongful birth, birth which wrongfully imposes undue risk and harm on a resulting child, is possible (Shiffrin 1999).
 A global anti-natalist holds that in all cases procreation is a harm to those brought into being.
 Benatar argues that while existence brings pains as well as pleasures, non-existence is a lack of pains and pleasures.
-While pain is bad, absence of pain and pleasure is not bad, so it is always worse to be than not to be (Benatar 1997, 2006; see also discussion of Shiffrin 1999, below).
+While pain is bad, absence of pain and pleasure is not bad, so it is always worse to be than not to be (Benatar 1997, 2006; see also discussion of Shiffrin 1999, below; for a response, see Overall 2012).
 Another global anti-natalist position focuses on harms to the overcrowded population of earth, arguing that procreation is wrong for the same reasons overconsumption is (Young 2001).
 Anti-natalists, however, do not always defend legal restrictions, because interfering with procreation may involve intolerably illiberal coercion of the person.
+One response to anti-natalist views is to provide a justification for the decision to procreate.
+Overall argues that procreation requires a justification and that while many common reasons for procreating carry no moral weight, a justification can be found in the unique nature of the parent-child relationship (Overall 2012; on reasons to have children, see also Paul 2015).

 While harm to identifiable others is generally agreed upon as a constraint on the morality of procreation, various views would constrain a right to procreate even further.
 In the following sections we consider communitarian conservative, liberal, and feminist approaches to procreative liberty.